 When the CLEAR key is pressed the clamp and knife will move up if they are not already in the up position.
 Then the backgauge will move to coordinate the true position into the computer.
-When finished, the machine will be in "Send Mode" and the display will appear similar to the display shown below:
+When

 The backgauge may now be sent to a desired position by simply typing the dimension and pressing SEND (see the Send Mode section, page 23, for more details).